Russian police detain protesters unhappy with housing resettlement plan

-MOSCOW Police in Moscow detained several people on Friday who were protesting outside parliament against a controversial housing resettlement programme which lawmakers are expected to support.
+MOSCOW (Reuters) - Police in Moscow detained several people on Friday who were protesting outside parliament against a controversial housing resettlement programme which lawmakers are expected to support.

 Authorities in Moscow intend to resettle millions of citizens from decrepit Soviet-era apartment blocks into modern high-rise flats, but concerns about how people will be rehoused are upsetting voters ahead of a presidential election in 2018.